Web UI Reference

 Recent events

-A live feed of the last 50 audit entries, streamed via SSE from GET /ui/events.
-New entries are prepended as they arrive.
-On page load the last 50 entries are replayed immediately from the audit log.
+A live feed of the last 50 audit entries, streamed via SSE from GET /ui/stream.
+New entries appear instantly as they arrive.
+On page load (including F5 refresh), the last 50 entries are replayed from the audit log so the table is never empty.

-Columns: time, service, event type, level (color-coded), message.
+Columns: time, service, event type, level (color-coded badge), message.

 Controls